henrikbeck95/shell_script_library/README.md

 # Shell Script Library solution

-Shell script library for abstracting development process on all UNIX like shells and speed up the development performance.
+Shell script functions collection for abstracting development process, and speed up the productivity and clear the source code.

 ## Description